-Ohio Design at Patriot Software Joined almost 6 years ago
+Ohio Design at Patriot Software Joined about 6 years ago

 Pass along my compliments to your brother — he has a knack for capturing candid moments without making the subjects look silly.
 It sounds simple, but you’d be surprised how many wedding photos we didn’t frame because of one awkward, mouth-half-open-with-pototates guest in the background.